gjf2a/pluggable_interrupt_os/README.md

 for the timer and the keyboard.
 As time and energy permits, I may add other interrupt handlers that seem useful.

-I developed this crate to support two assignments in my operating systems course at Hendrix College.
+I developed this crate to support assignments in my operating systems course at Hendrix College.
 It provides a nice introduction to bare-metal programming.
 It has not been "battle-tested" in a production domain.